fact-benchmark/factbenchmark/documentation.md

 ### Content (Content Cache)

 In order to allow and sharing of associated data against claims an end point exists for posting arbitrary data.
-This data is retrieved by a content-hash of the concetenation of mime-type and data field (not including the submitted_by etc data).
+This data is retrieved by a content-hash of the concatenation of mime-type and data field (not including the submitted_by etc data).
 If two agents post the same data the content will only be stored once, using the first submission.

 ```json
 {